Mat878/fantasy-football-app/README.md

 ## About Project
 - To present the fixtures, first the official FPL API is queried to obtain a list of fixture with their associated fixture difficulty rating.
 This data in then stored in a SQL database.
 The data is then sorted and presented accordingly.
 - For the player statistics, there is python script seperate to the main file which when run creates a database with the player data gathered from the FPL API.
+I decided to make a seperate file because it takes approximatly 20 minutes for this script to run.
 When the main file is run the sorted players are displayed.
 The statistics displayed are xG, xA and xG + xA.
 - Using Selenium I webscape the goalscorer and clean sheet odds, these are then displayed alongside the fixtures and player statistics.

 ## Dependencies